duplocloud/docs/aws/quick-start/step-2-tenant.md

 [Tenants ](../../getting-started/application-focussed-interface/tenant.md)in DuploCloud are similar to projects or workspaces and have a subordinate relationship to the Infrastructure.
 Think of the Infrastructure as a virtual "house" (cloud), with Tenants conceptually "residing" in the Infrastructure performing specific workloads that you define.
 As Infrastructure is an abstraction of a Virtual Private Cloud, Tenants abstract the segregation created by a [Kubernetes Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/), although Kubernetes Namespaces are only one component that Tenants can contain.

-In AWS, cloud features such as resource groups, IAM Service Roles, security groups, and KMS Policies are exposed in Tenants, which reference these feature configurations.
+In AWS, cloud features such as IAM Roles, security groups, and KMS keys are exposed in Tenants, which reference these feature configurations.

 _Estimated time to complete Step 2: 10 minutes._